iainp999/lockman/README.md

 #### Locked Operation

+You don't have to use this class, it's simply provided as a convenience for operations that require a lock to be acquired during their execution.
+An operation is any PHP callable.

+The current implementation does not support the acquisition of multiple locks prior to execution.
+This may be supported in a future version.

-Contrived example, you could, for example, construct many of these objects in a service container.
+What follows is a contrived example, you could, for example, construct many of these objects in a service container ('contrived' in that you probably wouldn't create all of these objects inline, as in this example).

 ```
 $lockManager = new LockManager();